domoinc/domo-python-sdk/README.md

 # Python3 - Domo API SDK (pydomo)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://www.opensource.org/licenses/MIT)

-Current Release: 0.1.3
+Current Release: 0.2.0

 ### About

 * The Domo API SDK is the simplest way to automate your Domo instance
 * The SDK streamlines the API programming experience, allowing you to significantly reduce your written code
-* This has not yet been tested with Python2
+* This is not compatible with Python2
-* PyDomo has been published to [PyPI](https://pypi.python.org/pypi/pydomo), and can be installed via `pip3 install pydomo requests requests_toolbelt`
+* PyDomo has been published to [PyPI](https://pypi.org/project/pydomo/), and can be installed via `pip3 install pydomo`

 ### Features:
 - DataSet and Personalized Data Policy (PDP) Management